rnewson/couchdb-lucene/README.md

 <h2>Numeric range queries</h2>

-In addition to normal text-based range searches (using the "field:[lower TO upper]" syntax), couchdb-lucene all supports numeric range searches for the following types: int, long, float, double and date.
+In addition to normal text-based range searches (using the "field:[lower TO upper]" syntax), couchdb-lucene also supports numeric range searches for the following types: int, long, float, double and date.
 The type is specified after the field name, as follows;

 <table>
 <tr><td>type</td><td>example</td></tr>